yuliaelsap-01/Project/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of an e-commerce company.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project utilized MySQL to evaluate data on e-commerce transactions from 2021 to 2022.
+The goal is to provide recommendations on marketing budget and business insights.

 ### Data Sources